1997 Michigan Wolverines football team: Full roster

-Players selected in the 1998 NFL Draft
+Players selected in the 1998 NFL draft

-On the last day that underclassmen could declare for the 1998 NFL Draft in early January, junior Woodson decided to forgo his collegiate eligibility.
+On the last day that underclassmen could declare for the 1998 NFL draft in early January, junior Woodson decided to forgo his collegiate eligibility.
 Woodson joined a class of more than a dozen underclassmen that included Leaf, Moss, Green, Enis, Takeo Spikes, Benji Olson and Olin Kreutz.
 Underclassmen who returned for more college play included Donovan McNabb, Kevin Faulk and Amos Zereoué.
-The following Michigan players were claimed in the 1998 NFL Draft.
+The following Michigan players were selected in the 1998 NFL draft.

 Team members advancing to the NFL

 A total of 31 members of the 1997 Michigan Wolverines team played in the NFL.
 A 32nd player, Rob Renes was drafted by the Indianapolis Colts but suffered a career-ending fracture of the L-5 vertebrae two weeks into training camp with the Colts in 2000.
 A 33rd player, Russell Shaw, played seven years in the Arena Football League.
 The 31 team members who played in the NFL are: